DanielNieuwoudt/dev-assess/Solution.README.md

 ### Code Generation

-We choose to generate code for the C# controller and contest test client ensuring we meet the consumer's expectations when returning responses containing the Todo Items or Errors.
+We choose to generate code for the C# controller and contract test client ensuring we meet the consumer's expectations when returning responses containing the Todo Items or Errors.

 > See the section __Code Generation for the API Spesification__ later in this document.